 Carolyn Guile teaches early modern European art and architecture in the department of Art and Art History and the program in Russian and Eurasian Studies.
-She currently serves as Director of the Program in Medieval and Renaissance Studies, and Director of the Program in Western Art and Culture in the Center for Freedom and Western Civilization.
+She currently serves as Director of the Program in Medieval and Renaissance Studies, Director of the Program in Western Art and Culture, and Co-Director of the Center for Freedom and Western Civilization.
 Her research interests include Central and East-Central European art and architecture, the relationship of Italianate architectural traditions to East-Central European theory and practice, wooden vernacular architectures in the sub-Carpathian lands, and art and the natural world in the 17th and 18th centuries.
 She is also interested in the use of Geographic Information Systems technology in art and architectural history pedagogy and research.

 Her book, 'Remarks on Architecture.'
 The Vitruvian Tradition in Enlightenment Poland (Pennsylvania State University Press, 2015) analyzes, translates, and publishes for the first time a late eighteenth-century Polish treatise on architecture by the statesman and co-author of Poland's 3 May 1791 Constitution, Ignacy Potocki.
 It discusses Potocki's views on architecture's potential to improve the nation while also serving as a platform for the critique of national and cultural traditions.
 Her current book project further aims to broaden our understanding of European architectural history through the study of theory and practice along the sub-Carpathian European borderlands.